nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 <br/>

 ### 3.8 Bookmark
-`Bookmark` is the feature to use when you need your own customised list of anime.
-It provides you with greater personalisation such as tracking each episode and writing useful notes for each series.
+`Bookmark` is the feature to use when you need your own customised list of anime(s).
+It provides you with greater personalisation such as tracking anime episode or writing useful notes for the anime series.
 These features further enhance the manageability of translation jobs and allow you to easily access important information.

 The following subsections below describes the various bookmark-relation operations.

 <br/>

 #### 3.8.1 List all bookmark entries
-List all anime within the bookmark.
+List all anime(s) within the bookmark.

 Format: `bookmark -l`

-> :bulb: List Bookmark displays `<BOOKMARK_ID>`s together with anime names.
+> :bulb: List Bookmark displays `<BOOKMARK_ID>`s together with anime(s) names.
 This command is especially useful since `<BOOKMARK_ID>` is used by many other `bookmark` commands.

 <br/>